fpoussin/Qt5-MSVC-Static/README.md

 **Additional Qt modules**

+Those can be downloaded and installed by the script.
 If you want to install extra Qt modules like qtscript or webkit:
-- Download the archives and extract them in the repo.
 - Run this command: *qt extra [module-name]*
 - You need to run it once per module

-You obviously need to do that after installing Qt.
+You obviously have to do that after installing Qt.
 Modules can be found here: http://download.qt.io/official_releases/qt/5.8/5.8.0/submodules/

 **Configuration**